| About me

 Experience gained & tools used:

-• Learned more advanced JavaScript alongside React through self-learning resources like Stack Overflow.
+Learned more advanced JavaScript code and concepts alongside React Native through self-learning resources like official documentation and Stack Overflow.

 No official release available as of now.